anupsv/git-monitoring/README.md

   # PR Checker configuration
   [monitors.pr_checker]
   enabled = true
+  # Repository visibility filter options:
+  # - "specific": Only check repositories listed below (default)
+  # - "all": Check all repos (public and private) the token has access to
+  # - "public-only": Only check public repositories
+  # - "private-only": Only check private repositories
+  repo_visibility = "specific"
+  # GitHub organization to check (optional, e.g., "my-org")
+  # If specified with non-"specific" visibility, checks repositories in the organization
+  # If not specified, repositories of the authenticated user will be checked
+  organization = ""
+  # List of repositories to check (only used when repo_visibility = "specific")
   repositories = [
     "owner1/repo1",
     "owner2/repo2"
   ]
   time_window_hours = 24  # Default is 24 hours
+  # Enable verbose logging for PR approval debugging
+  debug_logging = false

+  # Repository Visibility Monitor
+  repo_visibility_enabled = false # Set to true to enable the repository visibility monitor

+# Repository Visibility checker configuration
+[visibility]
+# List of GitHub organizations to monitor for repository visibility changes
+organizations = ["your-org-name"]
+# How many hours back to look for visibility changes
+check_window_hours = 24
 ```

 ## Usage